Prevent Conflicts of Interest

 - Prevents conflicts of interest by controlling internal information flow and access to avoid improper sharing of information that results in compliance violations.

-- Applies consistent controls across applications and systems where data is communicated, distributed, and stored to maintain boundaries.
+- Applies consistent controls such as data segregation across applications and systems where data is communicated, distributed, and stored to maintain boundaries.

 - Enforces fine-grained policies to ensure only authorized users can share specific information down to the data field level.